What is Fiber Optic Sensing?

 A fiber optic cable can act as the communication path between a test station and an external sensor, which is known as extrinsic sensing.
 However, when the fiber itself acts as the fiber optic sensing system, this is known as intrinsic fiber sensing.

 The benefit of this type of fiber sensing technology is that discrete interfaces between the fiber and external sensors are not required, which reduces complexity and cost.
-In order to make this possible, external stimulation such as temperature and strain fluctuations need to influence the light source within the cable in a measurable way to provide useful data.
+In order to make this possible, external stimulation such as temperature, strain or vibrations (acoustic waves) need to influence the light guided within the cable in a measurable way to provide useful data.

-When light photons are scattered randomly after contacting particles within a fiber, this is known as Raleigh scattering.
-This principle has proven useful with various types of fiber testing techniques such as OTDR fiber testing because the volume, wavelength, and location of light backscattered to the detector can determine the magnitude and position of attenuation events within an optical fiber.
+When light photons are scattered randomly by the fiber material, this is known as Rayleigh scattering.
+This principle has proven useful with various types of fiber testing techniques such as OTDR fiber testing because the intensity, wavelength, and location of light backscattered to the detector can determine the magnitude and position of attenuation and reflection events within an optical fiber.

 In a similar way, Raman scattering produces temperature-induced changes in photons scattered back to the source in the Stokes band.
 By measuring the difference between the intensity of backscattered light in the Stokes and anti-Stokes bands, the temperature can be accurately determined at any given location along the fiber.